Sunday, October 25, 2015

 of the Revolution's bloodbath:

-Plaques like this one surround the altar of the Picpus church, which is a few steps from the guillotine's last site.* Its cemetery is reserved to descendants of guillotined nobles.
+Such plaques surround the altar of the Picpus church, near the guillotine's last site.* Its cemetery is reserved to descendants of guillotined nobles.

-*At place de la Nation in the east, which then was outside town and called the "place of the Overturned Throne" because the guillotine was transferred there in the last weeks of the Terror (June 13-July 28, 1794).
-For some of its drama, please click here and here (please scroll down).
+*At place de la Nation, then called the "place of the Overturned Throne" because the guillotine was transferred there in the last weeks of the Terror (June 13-July 28, 1794).

 Monuments present their sponsors' point of view.